 Review the publication Using Global Unique Identifiers to Link Autism Collections (Johnson et al. 2010) for more information on the GUID.
 Note that the GUID matching sensitivity has been reduced from the original design described in this paper as follows:

 The following must match - excluding case and special characters - to produce the same GUID:

-- Sex, Legal Name, Date of Birth, and Community of Birth
+- Legal Name, Date of Birth, and Community of Birth

-The following matches will produce the same GUID if the following occur, but the user will be notified to confirm issuance of the same GUID.
-Choosing no should only be done if the subjects are twins, where it is known that the subjects are different (e.g. twins with the same first letter of their first name):
+The following matches will produce the same GUID based on the specified combinations, but the user will be notified to confirm issuance of the same GUID.
+Choosing “no” when asked whether to use the existing GUID should only be done if the subjects are twins, where it is known that the subjects are different (e.g., twins with the same first letter of their first name):

-- Sex, Legal First Name First Initial, Middle Name, Last Name, Date of Birth, and Community of Birth, but different first name.
+- Sex, First Initial of Legal First Name, Middle Name, Last Name, Date of Birth, and Community of Birth, but different First Name.

 - Sex, Legal Name, Date of Birth excluding Year, and Community of Birth.